ccapdev1920T2/s12g14/README.md

 2. Navigate to the project folder and install all NodeJS dependencies, which can be done by simply using `npm install`.
 3. Start the application using the command `npm start`, or `npm run devstart` if you want to make modifications while editing.

+## Web Deployment

+The application is also currently deployed [here](https://floating-shelf-11482.herokuapp.com).

 ## Dependencies

 * bcrypt